 Gevo's process to manufacture isobutanol and ethanol is more energy-efficient than other renewable fuel production methods, but it still has electrical and thermal demands, which potentially could add to the carbon footprint of Gevo products.
 The smaller the fossil footprint, the better.
+We want to keep Farmers who keep livestock as a complement to growing corn have a natural source of inexpensive fertilizer from manure that keeps the nutrients from the corn on the farm, without trucking in synthetic fertilizers.

-We want to keep carbon intensity out of our business system as much as we practically can.
-All of this is a key aspect of the Circular Economy-economizing that currency of carbon to keep it out of circulation and in the bank.
+carbon intensity out of our business system as much as we practically can.
+All of this is a key aspect of the Circular Economy-economizing that currency of carbon to use what's in circulation and not touch what's in the bank.